imsweb/staging-client-java/README.md

 Java 8 is the minimum version required to use the library.

-If you are interested in a specific algorithm, look above for how to include them in your project.
-If you are interested in just the library, it can be included via Maven:
+If you are interested in just the library, it can be included:

+Maven

 ```xml
 <dependency>
     <groupId>com.imsweb</groupId>
     <artifactId>staging-client-java</artifactId>